Ginkgo biloba: Pollination

+Fruiting and dispersal

-Female plants do not produce cones.
-Two ovules are formed at the end of a stalk, and after wind pollination, one or both develop into fruit-like structures containing seeds.
+After fertilization, one or both ovules develop into fruit-like structures containing seeds.
 The fruits are 1.5–2 cm long, with a soft, fleshy, yellow-brown outer layer (the sarcotesta) that is attractive in appearance, but contains butyric acid (also known as butanoic acid) and smells foul like rancid butter or vomit when fallen.
+Ginkgo seed stalks are as long as its leaf stalks, with 1–2 seeds at their tips.
+Ripe seeds shed with autumn leaves, or may persist a little longer.
 Beneath the sarcotesta is the hard sclerotesta (the "shell" of the seed) and a papery endotesta, with the nucellus surrounding the female gametophyte at the center.

+Despite its perception by humans as foul, the fruit odor is attractive to certain small mammals that eat the fruit and disperse the seeds: these include the gray squirrel and, in East Asia, the palm civet and raccoon dog.
+The sclerotesta resists digestion, and so the seeds are passed intact into feces, which thus provide a dispersal mechanism.